Welcome to Toronto Metropolitan University!

 - International Student Support helps International TMU students prepare for arrival, build a community, work on campus and advise on immigration.

-- Ryerson Athletics, external link, opens in new window is home to the Rams!
-Why not try out for a varsity team, or support your fellow Rams by attending games?
+- TMU Athletics (external link, opens in new window) is home to the TMU Bold!
+Why not try out for a varsity team, or support your fellow students by attending games?
 You can also take advantage of our state-of-the-art athletic facilities by using the fitness centre or by joining intramural teams or sports clubs.

 TMU has a number of online activities planned this summer for you!
 Various workshops are available to help you with your math, writing and study skills.
 A number of Community Ready activities are also planned, which are not only a lot of fun, but a great way to learn about life at TMU!